Buczkek/path-finding-squared/README.md

 # path-finding-squared
 Python algorithm that finds path from start to finish in squared space.

-Status: Not yet working.
+Status: Not working yet.

-Python version: 3.6.9
+Python version: 3.6

 Python dependencies:
 - None